-You can now Join the Conversation and be part of our hopeful and inspirational storytelling!
+We invite you to join the Conversation and become part of our hopeful and inspirational storytelling!

 Meet The Producers

 Hope Edelman is the author of seven nonfiction books, including the bestsellers Motherless Daughters, Motherless Mothers, and The Possibility of Everything.
 Her books have been published in 17 countries and 11 languages and have sold nearly a million copies.
-Motherless Daughters, often considered required reading for any woman who has lost a mother, is now in its third edition and recently celebrated its 20th anniversary in print.
-More than 35 support groups worldwide have started based on the book.
+Motherless Daughters, often considered required reading for any woman who has lost a mother, is now in its third edition is about to celebrate its 25th anniversary in print.
+More than 40 support groups worldwide have started based on the book.

 An expert in the field of early mother loss and mother-daughter relationships, Hope speaks at venues and conferences all over the world and has appeared frequently on television, including Today, Good Morning America, CNN, KTLA, CBC, and Good Morning Australia.
 Through her coaching business, Lose Live Grow, she helps individuals explore early loss as a means for personal growth.
-She and Claire Bidwell Smith co-lead three- to five-day Motherless Daughters Retreats several times per year.
+She and Claire Bidwell Smith founded Motherless Daughters Retreats, which runs three-night retreats for motherless women several times per year.

-Hope lives in Los Angeles with her husband and two teenage daughters.
+Hope lives in Los Angeles with her husband and two daughters.